opendefensecloud/artifact-conduit/docs/developer-guide/adrs/003-Branch-Naming.md

 ## Context and Problem Statement

-In our developing using git as a versioned source control system we're implementing our features, improvements, bugfixes etc. in parallel branches before they'll get merged into the main branch.
-The names of these branches can lead to a misinerpretation of it's intention.
-A naming status could help.
+In our development using git as a versioned source control system, we're implementing our features, improvements, bugfixes, etc. in parallel branches before they get merged into the main branch.
+The names of these branches can lead to a misinterpretation of their intention.
+A naming scheme could help.

 ## Considered Solutions

 ### Free Branch Naming

 Branches can be named without any classification.
 The naming does not need any intention while a helpful name surely is allowed.
-Examles are
+Examples are:

 - `comment-adding`
 - `readme`
-- `evaluate-artiface-workflow`
+- `evaluate-artifact-workflow`

 #### Pros